brigadecore/brigade/docs/content/topics/operators/security.md

 The resulting Role Bindings, then, are a simple one-to-one match between the Service Account and the Role.

 Workers are an exception.
-The Service Account for a worker is hard-coded to `brigade-worker`, and all workers are bound to a Role that allows operations on pods, secrets, and persistent volume claims.
+The Service Account for a worker is hard-coded to `workers` and all workers are bound to a Role that allows operations on pods, secrets, and persistent volume claims.

 ## Project Security